 - King, B.H.
 2002.
 Towards a participatory GIS: Evaluating case studies of participatory rural appraisal and GIS in the developing world.
 Cartography and GIS 29(1): 43-52

-Development theory and policy
+Development theory and practice

 The last major theme of my research is an engagement with the field of development studies to interrogate how development theory and practice shapes social and ecological landscapes within Southern Africa and elsewhere.
 Building upon this research, I am working to integrate space more directly into livelihood analyses and critical development studies.
 Additionally, the ‘institutional turn’ within critical development scholarship is also of interest in order to understand how social networks advance particular ideas, and how these ideas become hegemonic at the expense of competing alternatives.